Digital-Innovation-Foundation/BTMBOK/README.md

 __[BTM-BOK-001](BTM-BOK-001)__

 BTM BOK assets are published using the Eclipse Process Framework (EPF) platform.
-Contents are published in XMI under this repo folder:
+Contents are published in XMI under this repo folder.
+Each practice integrated is a sub-folder.

 __[doc](doc)__